rzmk/rearc-quest/Notes.md

 - It also seems that I can't use HTTPS but HTTP produces results.
 I get a "This site can't provide a secure connection" error page when trying to access the public DNS on port 3000 with HTTPS.
 I assume step 7 may resolve this matter.

 ## Step 3

+- I learned some Docker concepts from ZeroToMastery Academy's first [Devops course](https://zerotomastery.io/courses/devops-bootcamp/) and Dockerfile commands (`FROM`, `ENV`, `COPY`, `RUN`, `EXPOSE`, `CMD`).
+- I installed Docker on the server and began working on the Dockerfile ([reference](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-container-image.html)).
+- I added a Dockerfile and configured it accordingly using a base `node` image of node version 16.

+## Step 4

+- I have different methods available to adding environment variables to the container.
+For now I will add the secret word to the Dockerfile with the `ENV` keyword, though using a `.env` file or within the run command with a `-e` flag may be more secure in actual production apps.
+The secret word shows up on the index page regardless so I won't worry about this.

+## Step 5

+- Installed an application load balancer through the AWS management console.
+I had to add a listener for port 3000 so that end users can access the web page since that's where the application is hosted.